-A freshman student is a student starting university for the first time or is transferring with less than 12 university credits.
-Usually the student is enrolling directly out of high school/secondary school with no previous university experience.
+A freshman student is starting at a university for the first time or is transferring with fewer than 12 university credits.
+Usually the student enrolls directly out of high school/secondary school with no previous university experience.

-Students must provide evidence that they have completed their secondary education within their home country (usually 12 years) and be entitled to acceptance into the universities in their home countries.
-As a result of the extreme differences in educational systems among countries, admission requirements vary depending on the country from which the student originates.
+You must provide evidence that you have completed your secondary education within your home country (usually 12 years) and be entitled to acceptance into the universities in your home country.
+As a result of the extreme differences in educational systems among countries, admission requirements vary depending on the country you are from.

-Your academic performance will be evaluated for acceptance to Minnesota State University Moorhead.
+Your academic performance will be evaluated for acceptance to MSU Moorhead.
 If your grade reports are not issued with a U.S. 4.0 grading system, our Director of International Student Services will evaluate your grade reports or mark sheets to determine eligibility.

 You are required to have English proficiency as evidenced by a TOEFL score (500 on paper test, 173 on computer test or 61 on internet test), IELTS score (5.5 or better), MELAB score (80 or better), completion of ELS course 109 or higher or completion of Kaplan course.

-You must prove to be financially self-sufficient and able to provide proof of at least US$17,862.
+You must prove to be financially self-sufficient and able to provide proof of your funds.